What does that mean for the casual traveler like me? You must call and get permission to access the site. Don’t just show up!

 Outside of Ohio, we don’t have a bunch of concrete plans.

 One trip that is booked is Topsail Island, North Carolina.
-Our family has been there numerous times, I think this will be Brian and I’s 8th time!
-Our last visit, C was only 9 months old, so this time should (hopefully) be a little more relaxed- and include more sleep.
+Our family has been there numerous times, I think this will be Mr. YT and I’s 9th time!
+On our last visit C was only 9 months old, so this time should (hopefully) be a little more relaxed- and include more sleep.

 On the way to the beach I’d like to cross off New River Gorge, WV.
 This National River was on my list last year, but the timing never quite worked out!
 It’s only a quick jaunt off of I-77 so I don’t see why we couldn’t leave a couple of days early for NC.